RosieTrainor/BookShelf/README.md

 The titles for each review are in a dark blue to mimic fountain pen ink.

 Accents, such as buttons or borders, are in a bronze/gold colour such as you might find on journal clasps.
-Buttons have an inset box-shadow applied in a lighter shade, to make them seem as if they have a shine, and appear more 3D.

 #### Fonts